Chinua Achebe: University (1948–1953)

 In 1948, Nigeria's first university opened in preparation for the country's independence.
 Known as University College (now the University of Ibadan), it was an associate college of the University of London.
 Achebe was admitted as the university's first intake and given a bursary to study medicine.
-During his studies, Achebe became critical of European literature about Africa, particularly Joseph Conrad's Heart of Darkness.
+During his studies, Achebe became critical of Western literature about Africa, particularly Joseph Conrad's Heart of Darkness.
 He decided to become a writer after reading Mister Johnson by Joyce Cary because of the book's portrayal of its Nigerian characters as either savages or buffoons.
 Achebe recognised his dislike for the African protagonist as a sign of the author's cultural ignorance.
 He abandoned medicine to study English, history, and theology, a switch which lost him his scholarship and required extra tuition fees.
 To compensate, the government provided a bursary, and his family donated money—his older brother Augustine gave up money for a trip home from his job as a civil servant so Achebe could continue his studies.

 Achebe's debut as an author was in 1950 when he wrote a piece for the University Herald, the university's magazine, entitled "Polar Undergraduate".
 It used irony and humour to celebrate the intellectual vigour of his classmates.
 He followed with other essays and letters about philosophy and freedom in academia, some of which were published in another campus magazine called The Bug.
 He served as the Herald's editor during the 1951–52 school year.
 He wrote his first short story that year, "In a Village Church" (1951), an amusing look at the Igbo synthesis between life in rural Nigeria with Christian institutions and icons.
 Other short stories he wrote during his time at Ibadan—including "The Old Order in Conflict with the New" (1952) and "Dead Men's Path" (1953)—examine conflicts between tradition and modernity, with an eye toward dialogue and understanding on both sides.
 When the professor Geoffrey Parrinder arrived at the university to teach comparative religion, Achebe began to explore the fields of Christian history and African traditional religions.

-After the final examinations at Ibadan in 1953, Achebe was awarded a second-class degree.
+After the final examinations at Ibadan in year 1953, Achebe was awarded a second-class degree.
 Rattled by not receiving the highest level, he was uncertain how to proceed after graduation and returned to his hometown of Ogidi.
 While pondering possible career paths, Achebe was visited by a friend from the university, who convinced him to apply for an English teaching position at the Merchants of Light school at Oba.
 It was a ramshackle institution with a crumbling infrastructure and a meagre library; the school was built on what the residents called "bad bush"—a section of land thought to be tainted by unfriendly spirits.